-The Sustainable Energy Management (SEM) program introduces students to a wide range of energy markets and resources (fossil fuels, electricity, renewable and sustainable energy resources) while maintaining substantial flexibility for student-centered learning in understanding and managing energy systems.
+The Sustainable Energy Management (SEM) degree program introduces students to a wide range of energy markets and resources (e.g., fossil fuels, electricity, renewable and sustainable energy resources), while maintaining substantial flexibility for student-centered learning in understanding and managing energy systems.
+It combines professional competency in management skills with a strong foundation in the social and biophysical sciences.

-The Sustainable Energy Management program is based on a vision that combines professional competency in management skills with a strong foundation in the social and biophysical sciences.
-The study of responsible energy resources use, and the development of sustainable sources of energy, has become a critical national and global issue.
-Energy issues include concerns about the quality and quantity of the different potential resources, energy security, and potential impacts of each on the environment and human health.
-It is essential that our society and energy, their current and future supplies, the markets and policy mechanisms that regulate their supply, and the associated impacts on the environment for each fuel.
+The study of energy use and the development of sustainable sources of energy has become a critical national and global issue.
+Energy issues include concerns about the quality and quantity of the different potential resources, energy security, and the potential impacts on the environment and human health.
+It is essential that energy professionals understand the production and conversion of different forms of energy, their current and potential future supplies, the markets and policy mechanisms that regulate their supply, and their associated impacts on the environment.